cmd-master/iml-enron-fraudcase/README.md

 cv = GridSVC(clf, param_grid=param)
 ```

+    C:\Users\Chris\Anaconda3\envs\py27\lib\site-packages\sklearn\grid_search.py:42: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
+This module will be removed in 0.20.
+      DeprecationWarning)

 ## 5.1.
 Validation
 Validation allows us to check our algoritm's effectiveness by splitting our dataset where we can train our algorithm on one set and test on another, which helps us check for overfitting.

 In this analysis, I have been using *train_test_split* to split our data where 30% goes to testing and 70% goes to training set.
 But to test my best algorithm and the alternative algorithm, I use *StratifiedShuffleSplit*, which returns a a stratified randomized folds.
 I maintained splits of 2 and a test size of 30%.
 This is much better than *train_test_split* because it shuffles the dataset while keeping the percentage of the target class to the overall dataset, which is ideal for a small dataset such as this one.

 ## 6.1.
 Evaluation Metrics
 Running getClassReport, I get an accuracy score of 0.75 for my chosen classifier.
-After running the *getClassReport*, I get an average precision score of 0.40, which means that my classifier has a 40% of a chance to correctly identify a POI out of the all of the items labeled as POIs in the dataset.
+After running the *getClassReport*, I get an average precision score of 0.33, which means that my classifier has a 33% of a chance to correctly identify a POI out of the all of the items labeled as POIs in the dataset.
 I also got a recall score of 0.40, which means that, out of the total True POIs, our algorithm is able to identify 40% of the True POIs.

-The best parameters according to the Grid Search is if we set the *min_samples_split* of the Decision Tree Classifier to 6 and if we select only 2 components in the PCA.
-The first PCA component explains 23% of the variation in the data and th second component 8%.

-    Best Algorithm
-    Scale, PCA, DTC
-    0.75: Accuracy Score

-    Validation Score
-    labels    precis    recall    F1       support
-    0.0       0.92      0.92      0.92     39
-    1.0       0.40      0.40      0.40      5
-              0.86      0.86      0.86     44      avg / total

-    Best Parameters:  {'dtc__min_samples_split': 6, 'pca__n_components': 2}
-    PCA explained variance:  [ 0.22663112  0.08181349]

-Had I chosen the *scalepcasvc* (without tuning the parameters), it will give me a high accuracy score of 0.89 but a 0.0 precision score and 0.0 recall score in identifying POIs.
-Accuracy simply takes the number of points that the algorithm has labeled correctly, either 0.0 or 1.0, and divide it by the total number of datapoints.
-In this scenario, our algorithm is able to recall all non-POIs (labeled 0.0) but it was not able to recall any POIs (labeled 1.0).
-In addition, with a precision of 0.89 at identifying non-POIs, I would suspect that the algorithm are just identifying all datapoints as non-POIs.

-    Alternative Algorithm
-    Scale, PCA, SVC
-    0.89 : Accuracy Score

-    Validation Score
-                 precision    recall  f1-score   support

-            0.0       0.89      1.00      0.94        39
-            1.0       0.00      0.00      0.00         5

-    avg / total       0.79      0.89      0.83        44

 ```python